Open Search -

 Result of a nine-hole competition played in August 1916; Gentlemen - C Davis, 41-9-32; Ladies - Miss Madge Joshua, 37net; Driving - E H Bennett and Miss E Hopton; Approaching and putting - F A Parkhouse and Miss Harding; Clock golf - Rhys Harry and Mrs F J Russell.

-Panteg Golf Club disappeared after WW1.
+Panteg Golf Club eventually disappeared.
 Many of its members joined the Pontypool Golf Club when they opened their new 18-hole course at Trevethin in the early 1920s.